jachan1/TIRC/README.md

 ## Installation

-sample_tables.R provides instructions to source the function from github, or just download the file
+sample_tables.R provides instructions to source the function from github, or just download the file.
+See css file for css tags available to customize tables.

 ## Examples